When it comes to holiday marketing, the old adage “a picture is worth a thousand words” rings especially true.

 So when it comes to seasonal selling, you’re showing why your product is the perfect item for that holiday or season.

-For example, if you sell wedding products, here is the perfect opportunity to use seasonal photography to explore floral spring weddings, bright summer weddings, quirky autumn weddings and frosty winter weddings–or even Christmas-themed.
+For example, if you sell wedding products like semi-formal wedding attire, here is the perfect opportunity to use seasonal photography to explore floral spring weddings, bright summer weddings, quirky autumn weddings and frosty winter weddings–or even Christmas-themed.
 Show your customers what life with your product might look like.

 This is just what The Natural Wedding Company has done in its blog post “Why you should choose seasonal blooms for your autumn wedding“, with plenty of supporting visuals, including this carefully crafted featured image: